yashu1wwww/Imdb-Movies-And-TV-Shows-Ratings-Count-Tool/README.md

 # Enter Movie Name or tv shows to get ratings...

+# To Run These On System Install Nodejs and
+install required packages in code and run

 # Note:

 ## Ratings are scraped from Google search results using the div class.
 However, if Google updates its structure, the div class used for extraction may also change.